TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/README.md

 ```

 Be careful when using decorators as there is a chance that the docstrings written for `some_func`, or the method that is
 getting decorated, will not be available.
-So how do you preserve docstrings whilst using decorators?
+Using `functools.wraps` when creating a decorator can remove this issue!

+There are some inbuilt decorators that python provides.
+The most common ones are `@property`, `method_name.@setter`.
+`@property` is used in a similar function to a class attribute, but executes some logic before returning the attribute

 # ==Partial==